aerospike/aws-cloudformation/README.md

 This script will then parse out the private IP addresses and modify the clustering section of aerospike configs with said IPs.

 This cluster is resiliant to any node being added/dropped.
 Additional nodes added with autoscaling will be able to automatically join the cluster.
 Note that cluster resiliancy is not the same as data resiliancy.
-Please wait for migrations to compelte before performing another cluster size change.
+Please wait for migrations to complete before performing another cluster size change.

 By default ping, Aerospike port 3000 and AMC port 8081 are open globally (0.0.0.0/0).
 You may want to lock this down to just your own IP range.